How would you react if your community was under a total economic embargo for three years?

 Does this sound familiar in a modern context?

-Does a New Convert Have to Change Their Name?
+Do New Converts Have to Change Their Names?

 In some Western countries, Muslims and new converts can find it difficult to get a job because of their Islam.

 For example, statistics in Europe show that those with a Muslim name are less likely to get a job offer compared to other citizens.

 A Muslim woman with hijab is often denied employment in some public and private institutions.